Bath Salts Addiction and Rehabilitation

 Synthetic cathinones are abused across a broad range of age groups, which includes children and teenagers.
 Since they are easy to access in shops and online, it’s too easy for minors to get a hold of them and abuse them.
 And since teens and kids are known for their impulsive and immature behavior and judgment, they are particularly vulnerable.

-Not only this, but individuals who are between 20 and 29 years of age are the people who most commonly use bath salts.
+Not only this but individuals who are between 20 and 29 years of age are the people who most commonly use bath salts.
 Nevertheless, it’s the poly-drug users (people who combine drugs) that carry the highest overdose risk.
+Treatment for bath salts is available 24/7 call this number for a free personal consultation for yourself or a loved one 866-480-4328.

 Overdose, however, is a huge risk for anyone, since there really is no “set” dose and no two batches are the same.
 One batch may be very different from another — therefore, opinions of users are extremely unreliable.